prody/ProDy/doc/tutorial/basics.rst

 files:

-  * one of the `wwPDB <http://www.wwpdb.org/>`_ FTP servers in US, Europe or Japan can be picked for downloads using :func:`.setWWPDBFTPServer`
+  * one of the `wwPDB <http://www.wwpdb.org/>`_ FTP servers in US, Europe or Japan can be picked for downloads using :func:`.wwPDBServer`
-  * a local PDB mirror can be be set for faster access to files using :func:`.setPDBMirrorPath`
+  * a local PDB mirror can be be set for faster access to files using :func:`.pathPDBMirror`
-  * a local folder can be set for storing downloaded files for later access using :func:`.setPDBLocalFolder`
+  * a local folder can be set for storing downloaded files for later access using :func:`.pathPDBFolder`

 Note that when these functions are used, ProDy will save your settings as :file:`.prodyrc` in your home folder.